Many people come to CAMH for help, treatment and care - you are not alone.

 - Evacuate the area

 - Do not use the elevators

-Inpatients can use CAMH’s laundry facilities to wash their own clothes.
-CAMH is responsible for washing sheets and towels.
+Inpatients can wash their own clothes in laundry facilities available on the units.
+CAMH is responsible for washing inpatient sheets and towels.

 Meals and snacks

 CAMH Food Services provides inpatients with all of their meals and snacks.
 All inpatient units have access to a dining area.